 For formal writing, words such as ‘and so on’ are not acceptable.
 This is seen as lazy writing, so you will need to explain what you mean.
 It’s the same with ‘etc’ or ‘eg’ .. avoid these and give a clear explanation of your points.

 It’s ok if you are writing an email or a memo to someone in your office but not in IELTS writing.
 In IELTS speaking you can use ‘and so on‘ or ‘like‘ to give an example as the speaking test is informal.

 Click here to see a lesson on how to give examples in your essays.

-By the way, you must give examples in your main body paragraphs for a higher score in task response as you need to support and extend your ideas.
+By the way, you should give examples in your main body paragraphs for a higher score in task response as you need to support and extend your ideas.